I was riding my Harley-Davidson Road King a few days ago when my mind suddenly thought –

 Slow down?
 Rev your engine?
 Hit the brakes?

 Yes.
-That combination virtually assures that you keep moving forward in any situation, in full control, until it’s time to open it up again.
+That combination virtually assures you keep moving forward in any situation, in complete control, until it’s time to open it up again.

 That same thing happens in life.

-You can’t run full out all the time, and sometimes you need to a complete stop.
-For everything else in between, you keep moving forward – no matter how slow you go.
+You can’t run full out constantly, and sometimes you must stop.
+You keep moving forward for everything else in between – no matter how slow you go.